tonyjacob/tonyjacob.github.io/README.md

-# { Personal } Jekyll Theme
+Hi,

-This is a tweaked version of https://github.com/PanosSakkos/personal-jekyll-theme by PanosSakkos.
+This is my attempt at my personal website.
+Many thanks to PanosSakkos for some of its great features!